Lingshet

-Lingshet (or Lingshed) is the headquarter of Singelalok block in the Leh district of Ladakh, India.
-It is located in the Khalsi tehsil, about a day's trek from the nearest road.
+Lingshet (or Lingshed) is the headquarters of the Singelalok block in the Leh district of Ladakh, India.
+It is located in Khalsi tehsil, about a day's trek from the nearest road.
 The village can be accessed via a road through Singela from Lamayuru.

 The Lingshed Monastery, located nearby, is about 900 years old.
-In 2016, solar-powered direct-current microgrids were installed at the monastery, and in local school dormitories, along with a computer lab with a satellite Internet link.
+In 2016, solar-powered direct-current microgrids were installed at the monastery and in local school dormitories, along with a computer lab with a satellite Internet link.

 Demographics

 According to the 2011 census of India, Lingshet has 116 households.
-The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 70.26%.
+The effective literacy rate (i.e. the literacy rate of the population excluding children aged 6 and below) is 70.26%.